Dorothy Dehner: Later life and sculpture

 Following her divorce from Smith, Dehner earned a degree from Skidmore and began teaching at Barnard College, among other schools.
 Although an extremely busy and stressful time for Dehner, the two years following her divorce proved vital to her career for she finally felt free to pursue her artistic passions.
 During this time she experimented with new mediums, engraving and print making, with Stanley William Hayter at Atelier 17.
 She made intaglio prints at Atelier 17 from 1952, and that same year, had her first solo exhibit at the Rose Fried Gallery.
 She continued at Atelier 17 until it moved to Paris in 1955, then worked at Pratt Graphics Center until 1960.
 She was also a member of the Society of American Graphic Artists.

 While at Atelier, Dehner learned wax sculpting techniques from a fellow student and in 1955 gained enough confidence to pursue casting her wax sculptures in bronze.
 This shift from drawing and painting to sculpture marked not only a shift in primary medium but also an end to a period of particular psychological distress.
 Over the next twenty years her reputation as a sculptor would skyrocket and she would hold exhibitions at the prestigious Willard Gallery in 1957, 1959, 1960, 1963, 1970, and 1973.
-Dehner's medium eventually shifted from cast metal to wood in 1970's, and eventually Cor-Ten and black painted steel in the 1980's.
+Dehner's medium eventually shifted from cast metal to wood in 1970s, and eventually Cor-Ten and black painted steel in the 1980s.
 Despite the change in material, many elements remained iconic in her works, and they retained the same overall composition of form.

 Dehner's belief in the communicative power of sculpture caused her to highlight contour over mass.
 She chose to construct her works from varying parts, a distinctly Constructivist quality.
 Dehner's sculptures emphasized line and plane over volume and exhibited an assembled as opposed to modeled quality.
 Despite being abstract, her sculptures are constantly reminiscent of the natural world, invoking both totemic presences and references to the assumption of a landscape.